 A 1990 introduction was Madonna with Rose (not the same piece as “Rose Madonna”) at $475.
 It was available only in color but had an option to purchase it either with or without the 1″ thick porcelain base that is shown.
 The no-base version is 7″ high; the with-base version is 8″ high and was $575, reflecting an additional $100 for the base to which the bust is attached.
 One wonders why, since she holds two separate rose stems, she was not instead named ‘Madonna with Roses“!

 Back to the future again: this is the Madonna with Lace that was resurrected at the start of the 1990s as an upsized (by 2”) version of the 1960s Madonna with Lace Veil shown earlier…..which itself was taken from the 1950s Holland Mold Company madonna!
 So this was the final incarnation of what originally began as a Holland Mold Company design.
-This piece, offered in either plain white bisque or in color as shown with a blue lace veil and yellow rose, is 6.5” high (the original 1950s/1960s mold was 4.5” high, and so this has been upsized from the previous three; see Upsize Downsize if you’re curious about how such things are done).
+This piece, offered in either plain white bisque or in color as shown with a blue lace veil, is 6.5” high (the original 1950s/1960s mold was 4.5” high, and so this has been upsized from the previous three; see Upsize Downsize if you’re curious about how such things are done).
 In 1993 the plain white one was $95 and the color was $125.
 Cybis again gave this a new design number: 20080 for the color version, and 20081 for the white.
+As the photos above show, it appears that the rose could be either pink or yellow.